The Grooming Manual

 If you’re still using soap to wash your face instead of a face wash for men, then you’re committing a barbaric act.
 Soap is the absolute worst thing you can put on your face, and we’ll tell you why below.

 Soap Will Severely Dry Out Your Skin

 Soap strips your skin of its natural oils, causing it to feel dry and tight (learn a men's skin care routine for guys with dry or sensitive skin).
 Nothing makes skin look worse or age faster than drying it out.
 If you have dry or sensitive skin, you already know how terrible this feels.
 But what if you have oily skin?
 You may think “great, a less oily look”.
 This couldn’t be further from the truth.
-When you dry out your face, you disturb its pH balance, causing your glands to go into oil production mode, creating excess oil to replace what was stripped.
+So, do men have pH balance?
+Yes, they do.
+In fact, when you dry out your face, you disturb its pH balance, causing your glands to go into oil production mode, creating excess oil to replace what was stripped.
 Use a men’s face wash for oily skin instead, to wash away surface oils, but keep the face’s skin pH balanced.

 Soap Affects Your Face’s pH Balance